sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 ======================

 Proper handling of these values is expected to be included in the registered methods.
-The :func:`~sunkit_image.coalignment.coalignment` function does not change any problematic values.
+The :func:`~sunkit_image.coalignment.coalign` function does not change any problematic values.

 Checking if the Method is Registered